colby-nyce/simdb/README.md

 - Minimizes transaction overhead
 - Eliminates database access contention
 - Shares worker threads across multiple running apps for efficient scaling
-- Uses move-only semantics for pipeline data
+- Supports move-only semantics for pipeline data, though you can copy data too

 ### A Clean Break for Complex Codebases
 Large simulation projects often suffer from tangled data paths, unbounded coupling, or legacy “write everything to files” architectures.
 SimDB replaces these with a clean, unified, highly optimized pipeline, helping teams reach performant solutions more quickly and with fewer moving parts.